Looking for Budapest photos and pictures? Forget Googling for Budapest images and see this photoblog, with a storyline.

-I have so much to write from my recent trip to Europe, that even after writing a dozen stories, it looks like I’ve just scratched the surface of it.
-Sure two months was a good amount of time to get an idea of what travelling in Europe is like, but it was sure not enough — especially if you want to understand the culture and history of a place.
+I have so much to write from my recent trip to Europe, that even after writing a dozen stories, it looks like I’ve hardly scratched the surface.

 A view of the city divided by the River Danube.
 Pest on the right side and Buda on the left.
 These two cities were merged to form the Hungarian capital Budapest.

-Which looks something like this, from the Gallert hill, in the evening.
+Which looks something like this, from the Gellért hill, in the evening.

 The Hungarian Parliament Building in Budapest – one of the oldest legislative buildings in Europe.
 It was built in 1904.

 It also makes for the best photo spot if you are a photographer looking for Budapest pictures and images.

 One of the many monuments representing the time of World War, Anarchy and the social revolution in Hungary.

 The statue of US president Ronald Regan at Liberty Square… honouring the man that many Hungarian people consider as the reason for an end to the communist rule in Budapest and Hungary.

 The (almost) 100-meter high dome of St. Stephen’s Basilica.
 If you get to visit only one church in Budapest, let it be this one.
 Awesome stained glass windows and breath-taking dome.

 The popular Jewish quarter, where streets were walled off and turned into a ghetto during WWII.
 Today, it’s a popular tourist trail with a number of synagogues, old stores, workshops, and many colorful streets.